timchunght/docker_unicorn_rails_setup/README.md

 To run the app, do the following (assuming you are inside the app's root directory)

 	docker-compose build
-	docker-compose up #Shut ctrl+c to shut it down, this allows the ``db image to be built if it doesn't exist yet docker-compose run web rake db:create
+	docker-compose up # ctrl+c to shut it down, this allows the ``db`` image to be built if it doesn't exist yet docker-compose run web rake db:create
 	docker-compose run web rake db:migrate
 	docker-compose run web rake assets:precompile